 Use the movie as a guide.
 Read about the plot beforehand, or watch it in advance, so that you can think ahead about what’s going to come up, and figure out some questions to ask your son or daughter as it progresses.

 Tisby also talks about experiential learning: for example, taking your kids out in your own city.
 You know those historical markers you sometimes see?
-Take a minute to read them and see why these places are considered historical sites.
-Look them up.
-Learn more.
+Take a minute to read them and see why these places are considered historical sites in the first place.
+Look them up -- together even, with your child.
+Work to learn more and do more.
 Use the resources around you.
 That’s what creates a memorable learning experience.

-When it comes to race, diversity and justice, it’s key to show why these issues are so important.
-Don’t just talk about them; go further.
+When it comes to race, diversity and justice, it’s important to show why these issues are so important.